heathweiss/TriCad/src/Data/README.md

 parseAttoCanned.raww
 -string of raw data for parsing into Scan object via attoparse in Scan.ParseAtto.

-sample.raww
--a small string of raw scan data, that has the degree info attached.
--src/Scan/Parse/RawToADT.hs uses it for testing.

 scan.json
 -a small Scan object written as json
 -used by src/Scan/Json.hs